yale-nlp/fine-grained-lt/README.md

 ## Citing

 If you found our work useful, kindly cite it for more people to learn about it!
-Check out our <a href=https://aclanthology.org/2023.findings-emnlp.322/>paper</a> too!
 ```
 Lorenzo Jaime Yu Flores, Heyuan Huang, Kejian Shi, Sophie Chheang, and Arman Cohan.
 2023.
 Medical Text Simplification: Optimizing for Readability with Unlikelihood Training and Reranked Beam Search Decoding.